swagtop/bevy-flake/docs/windows.md

 directory, or just `$HOME/.cache/bevy-flake/xwin` if you do not have the former configured.

+If you are on MacOS, it will be in the `$HOME/Library/Caches/bevy-flake` directory.

 ## Packageing the SDK and CRT

 Go to the directory where the SDK and CRT has been fetched to.
 It should look